 By the end of the 8 weeks of the course, life felt different.
 From the outside, everything looked the same.
 Inside, the whole environment had changed.

-As we ended the class and each shared what the course had meant to us.
+As we ended the class each person shared how the course had made an impact.
 My beautiful calm teacher shared her own story.
 This was the first class she was teaching after almost a year.
 She’d been in cancer treatment and not known if she would teach again.
 Yet, here she was.
 Her mindfulness practice had guided her through tough treatments and a rough road, back not only to health but to joy.

 I was seeking a quiet, focused mind with a mindfulness practice.
 What I’ve found has been so much more.
 Knowing which one rabbit to chase in my life has made the chase so much more fun.
 And I just might catch this one.